aanderse/LdapRecord.com/source/docs/configuration.md

 To connect to your LDAP server, a username and password is required to be able to query and run operations on your server(s).

-You can use any account that has these permissions.
+> **Tips**:
+>  - The `username` option must be a users [Distinguished Name](https://docs.microsoft.com/en-us/previous-versions/windows/desktop/ldap/distinguished-names).
+If you are connecting to an ActiveDirectory
+>    server, you may use a users [userPrincipalName](https://docs.microsoft.com/en-us/windows/win32/ad/naming-properties#userprincipalname) instead.

-> To run administration level operations, such as resetting passwords,
+>  - To run administration level operations, such as resetting passwords, this account **must** have
-> this account **must** have permissions to do so on your directory.
+>    the permissions to do so on your directory.

 ### Port {#port}